lucalvry/notiproof-mvp/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables
+cp .env.example .env
+# Then edit .env and fill in your Supabase credentials

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## Environment Setup

+1. Copy `.env.example` to `.env`
+2. Fill in your Supabase credentials from the [Supabase Dashboard](https://supabase.com/dashboard)
+3. **Never commit the `.env` file** - it contains sensitive credentials

 **Edit a file directly in GitHub**